 Configure Reputation Enabled Defense

 You can enable Reputation Enabled Defense (RED) to increase the security and performance of HTTP proxy policies, when used with Gateway AntiVirus.
 Reputation Enabled Defense is supported in HTTP client proxy actions only.
 It is not supported in HTTP server proxy actions.

-If you enable Reputation Enabled Defense for an HTTP proxy policy that also has Gateway AntiVirus enabled, Reputation Enabled Defense can improve overall performance, because the HTTP proxy skips the Gateway AV scan for sites with a known good or bad reputation.
+If you enable Reputation Enabled Defense for an HTTP proxy policy that also has Gateway AntiVirus enabled, Reputation Enabled Defense can improve overall performance, because the HTTP proxy skips the Gateway AntiVirus scan for sites with a known good or bad reputation.